firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/denis_yurev_workshop.md

 - Treat a sudden Error 14 or 21 on a secondary dash as a wiring or polarity fault—Denis warns it means packs are backfeeding and the scooter should stay parked until the harness and BMS are rechecked.[^error14]
 - XiaoFlasher’s 13 S BMS emulator can add throttle lag, whereas Rita’s emulation keeps instant response when blending large internal packs with the stock dashboard.[^xiaoflasher]
 - Recurrent thermal shutdowns after a Rita upgrade usually trace to dried controller paste; replace compound (not pads) and monitor logs before pushing harder firmware.[^thermal-paste]
+- Tally charge time when evaluating third-party packs: the stock 1.7 A Xiaomi brick adds roughly 1.7 Ah per hour, so a genuine 12 Ah module should take close to seven hours from empty.【F:knowledge/notes/denis_all_part02_review.md†L98595-L98598】
 - Expect the scooter to rest a few tenths below full charge because Rita deliberately undercharges the internal pack to preserve regen margin; treat buzzing motors or error 39 beeps as signs to dial battery current back under the adapter’s 25 A ceiling.[^rita-undercharge]
 - Rita’s Schottky charge diode drops roughly 0.6 V, so stock packs plateau around 97 % unless you bypass the adapter during off-scooter charging; Denis prefers the mild undercharge for longevity and regen headroom.[^rita-schottky]
 - High-voltage experiments around 60 V still demand staged launches, BLE firmware checks, and careful thermal monitoring since Rita enforces its own limits even when the drivetrain can pull harder.[^rita-60v]
+- Expect Rita to draw a small standby current—packs left connected for months drift toward empty, so recharge to storage voltage every few weeks instead of leaving the adapter plugged in indefinitely.【F:knowledge/notes/denis_all_part02_review.md†L221-L222】
 - A small Gen 4 batch under-reported output above ~20 A; cross-check logs against stock wiring and lean on Rita’s redundant current sensing if you suspect phantom throttling.[^rita-underreport]
 - Dashboard state-of-charge becomes unreliable once Rita blends packs—Denis tells riders to treat ~50 % on the display as the cue to head home and verify voltage inside the app instead.[^rita-soc]
 - Gen 4 harness staging matters: route Rita’s potted balance leads along the controller side, keep the three-way charge splitter inline even if the port relocates, and only cut the gray surge jumper when stepping beyond 12 S packs.[^harness_staging]